linoush/DM_Velocity_Distribution/README.md

 ### Datasets:

 These files are the most up-to-date source for the velocity distribution.
 We recommend using them over the analysis from [arXiv:1708.03635].
 Note that we use V,pec = (U, V, W ) = (8.50,13.38, 6.49) km/s (Coskunoglu, B., Ak, S., Bilir, S., et al. 2011, MNRAS, 412, 1237) and the local circular velocity v = 235 km/s.
-For the Galctocentric velocities, please use the best fit Gaussians in the paper.
+For the Galctocentric velocities, please use the best fit functions in the paper.

 We provide the following functions:
 * f(v) total: this is the velocity distribution in heliocentric frame that sums both the substructure and halo components with their relative contributio, normalized to 1.